 - Certain medications, most notably antidepressants, blood pressure medications, decongestants, antihistamines and diuretics, can reduce quantity and quality of tears.

 - Certain medical conditions, including thyroid problems, diabetes, rheumatoid arthritis and other autoimmune disorders.
-Blepharitis, which is an inflammation of the eyelids, and Meibomian gland dysfunction, can also cause DES.
+Blepharitis, which is an inflammation of the eyelids, and Meibomian gland dysfunction, can also cause dry eye syndrome.

 - The environment, with people in arid climates or those who overuse the air conditioning or heating system, being most at risk.
 Wind can also contribute, as can prolonged use of computer screens.